Zenika/zenboard/README.md

 Configure your ZenBoard [as you want it](#zenboard-configuration).

-Start it in development mode (with hot reload) :
+Start in development mode (with hot reload) :
 ```
 npm install
 npm start